I've been writing about fiction and philosophy online for over six years. I am also an enthusiast of politics and art.

 The electoral college has been subject to much furious debate in recent years.
 This is partially a partisan issue.
 In the past five presidential elections, a Republican won the electoral college, while a Democrat won the popular vote.
 A candidate winning the popular vote and losing the electoral college had only happened three times in the nation's history before that.
 Currently, a majority of Americans support abolishing the electoral college, but because it is in the US constitution, getting rid of it will be incredibly difficult.

-The first, and most often proposed defense of the electoral college is it defends state's rights.
+The first and most often proposed defense of the electoral college is that it defends states' rights.
 This goes along with the original intention of the way the government was structured.
-Initially, each state in the union wanted a certain amount of autonomy from the federal government, and smaller states wanted to not be subjected to the whims of the larger states.
+Initially, each state in the Union wanted a certain amount of autonomy from the federal government, and smaller states wanted to not be subjected to the whims of the larger states.

-Opponents of the electoral college try to dismantle this argument by pointing to the bad history that state's rights as an argument has had.
+Opponents of the electoral college try to dismantle this argument by pointing to the bad history that states' rights as an argument has had.
 That history is summed up in two words, slavery and segregation.
-However, state's rights as a concept is not easily reduced to those two odious uses of the term.
+However, states' rights as a concept are not easily reduced to those two odious uses of the term.
 One issue that is usually supported by those on the left is marijuana legalization.
-With this issue there has been fear that the federal government will not respect individual state's rights to legalize marijuana.
+With this issue, there has been fear that the federal government will not respect individual states' rights to legalize marijuana.

 The argument is more complex than it initially appears.
-Opponents of the electoral college usually appeal to a concept of "one vote, one person", but there are obviously situations that we do not rely on Democracy to solve the problem.
+Opponents of the electoral college usually appeal to a concept of "one vote, one person."
+Still, there are obviously situations that we do not rely on democracy to solve the problem.
 If there is a dispute between the states of California and Nevada, the situation is not resolved by a democratic vote by the citizens of those two states.
-The situation is resolved by an appointed judiciary.
+An appointed judiciary resolves the situation.
 The concept of the electoral college functions a similar way, not allowing the interests of large states to trample those of small states.

 A final argument for the electoral college is it keeps elections simple.
 With a popular vote, a close election could involve a massive recount across the whole country.
 With this system, a few states decide the election, and those states that usually go to one party or the other by a wide margin are having the interests of the majority of their citizens honored.